kishanrajput23/Personal-Python-Projects/ATM Machine/README.md

-# ATM Machine
+# ATM Machine 🔧

+## What is this?
-A simple console-based ATM simulation in Python that demonstrates basic banking operations such as PIN verification, balance inquiry, deposits, and withdrawals.
+A simple console-based ATM simulation that demonstrates core banking operations: PIN entry/verification, balance inquiry, deposit, and withdrawal.
+This project is useful for practicing conditional logic, user input validation and file/state handling.

+## How it works
+- The program prompts the user to enter a PIN and verifies it (hard-coded or stored).
+- The user can choose actions: check balance, deposit money, withdraw money, or exit.
+- The script updates the stored balance accordingly and shows results.

 **Main script:** `ATM machine.py`

-How to run:

-1. Open a terminal in this folder.
+### Example usage
-2. Run: `python "ATM machine.py"`
+1. Run: `python "ATM machine.py"`

-No external dependencies required (uses Python standard library).
+2. Follow prompts to enter PIN and choose operations.

+### Notes
+- Uses Python standard library only (no external dependencies).
+- You can extend it by persisting state to a file (simple JSON or text file) or adding more account features.

+## Summary
+This small project helps you practice program flow, input validation, and basic state management — perfect for beginners building confidence with Python.